mrjpierce/renderer/README.md

 ## Glossary

+- **Scene:** A container for all renderable objects, managing models and their transforms (position, rotation, scale).
 - **Shader:** Program that runs on the GPU to process vertices or pixels.
 - **Material:** Set of parameters (e.g., textures, colors) and a reference to a shader, describing how a surface appears.
 - **Model:** 3D geometry (mesh) that can be rendered.